EVERY STUDENT SUCCEEDS ACT (P.L. 114-95)

 - Council of Chief State School Officers: Abundance of resources on ESSA primarily focused on state implementation.

-- Education Commission of the States: Quick guides on top ESSA issues, ESSA resources, interviews with state chiefs, report on ESSA well-rounded education concept.
+- Education Commission of the States: Quick guides on top ESSA issues, ESSA resources, interviews with state chiefs, report on ESSA well-rounded education concept, 50-state comparison of accountability and reporting in ESSA state plans (January 2018).

 - College and Career Readiness and Success Center: Issue Brief: Leveraging the Every Student Succeeds Act to Support State Visions for College and Career Readiness